 Many Americans who lost their jobs during the COVID-19 pandemic are shopping for health insurance coverage among health plans in Medicaid and exchange markets.
-Knowing these consumers’ behaviors can help plans serve their consumers better.
+Knowing these consumers’ behaviours can help plans serve their consumers better.

 MILLIONS of Americans have lost their jobs—and employer-sponsored health insurance—since the start of the COVID-19 pandemic.
-While some people might be able to stay on employer benefits for a while or shift to their spouse’s or parent’s coverage, many others will have to seek coverage elsewhere.1 Early analysis indicated that most individuals who lost employer coverage would be eligible for subsidized coverage, either through Medicaid or the Affordable Care Act (ACA) health insurance exchanges.2
+While some people might be able to stay on employer benefits for a while or shift to their spouse’s or parent’s coverage, many others will have to seek coverage elsewhere.1 Early analysis indicated that most individuals who lost employer coverage would be eligible for subsidised coverage, either through Medicaid or the Affordable Care Act (ACA) health insurance exchanges.2

 Health plans that are already in Medicaid or exchange markets will likely see an increase in enrollees; other health plans may enter or expand into these lines of business.
 In designing their marketing strategies, health plans should understand what support and information their enrollees are looking for when shopping for plans and how to structure benefits and provider networks.
-Health plans should also want to support consumers who are facing challenges on multiple fronts—job loss, health, and other impacts from the pandemic.
+Health plans should also want to support consumers who are facing challenges on multiple fronts—job loss, health and other impacts from the pandemic.

 Deloitte’s 2020 Survey of US Health Care Consumers can help shed light on the exchange and Medicaid populations from right before the start of the pandemic along with Deloitte’s Health Care Consumer Response to COVID-19 Survey, fielded during the pandemic.
 Both surveys show that people in Medicaid and exchange plans are increasingly interested in and using digital and virtual health tools.
-These are some of the behaviors and attitudes that are consistent with our vision of the future of health—a vision that includes consumers being more empowered to focus on well-being and managing their health conditions.
+These are some of the behaviours and attitudes that are consistent with our vision of the future of health—a vision that includes consumers being more empowered to focus on well-being and managing their health conditions.

 For people in health insurance exchanges: